Date

 23:00

 For many, the word Casablanca conjures up Hollywood’s vision of an exotic city of intrigue.
 But the reality is far removed from film fantasy, more complex and fascinating.
 Casablanca is Morocco’s largest city, the busiest port in North Africa, and home to nearly four million people.
 An important trading center since the days of the Phoenicians, Casablanca is an evocative blend of more new than old, more familiar than exotic.
 It is a modern commercial city with an old heart that is home to narrow, cobbled alleys, bazaars and souks, minarets and medinas.
-Casablanca is a modern city with beaches bordering the Atlantic and broad, tree-lined avenues.
-The city is also your gateway to Morocco’s interior and the exotic “Imperial Cities” of Rabat and Marrakech.

 22 Apr 2025